Koverse/documentation/docs/source/dev/integration/webapp-record-converters.rst

 ..
   TODO: remove this from the SDK

 Web App Record Converters
 -------------------------

-Koverse can be extended to enable downoading of data set records as any type of file.
+Koverse can be extended to enable downloading of data set records as any type of file.
 By default, Koverse supports downloading the records as either a CSV or JSON file.